SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 Very basically, you tell the story table Step what `question` you want to get to and the variables and values it will need to get there.
 Whenever the test gets to a page, it checks your story table for any variables that match a variable on the page.
 When it finds a match, it sets the value of the field.
 When it's done with a page, it continues to the next page until it reaches the terminal `question`.

 You can have multiple tables in one Scenario and you can put other steps between story table Steps.

-:::warning
+Right now, Story Tables are unable to use GitHub secrets to set variables.

+:::caution
 A story table Step **must not** be the first step in your Scenario.
 The [`interview` Step](#starting-steps) **must** come before it.
 :::